 Any employee or volunteer who, acting in good faith, wishes to raise such concern should normally report the matter to their supervisor or manager immediately.

 Concerns will be investigated and resolved as quickly as possible.
 If an employee or volunteer feels that the matter cannot be discussed with the managers then Ofsted can be contacted by email- email@example.com or by phone on 0300 123 1231

 Don’t think “what if im wrong?”, think, “what if im right?!”

-Truly Scrumptious will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern in good faith, that you will not suffer any personal detriment as a result of raising any genuine concern about misconduct or malpractice within the setting.
+Truly Scrumptious will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern in good faith, that you will not suffer any personal detriment because of raising any genuine concern about misconduct or malpractice within the setting.

-This policy should be read in conjunction wit the staff code of conduct, safeguarding policy and complaints.
+This policy should be read in conjunction with the staff code of conduct, safeguarding policy and complaints.